E7 launches 1 May 2026 · Microsoft 365 price update July 2026

 In modern cloud-first organisations, identity is not a component of the architecture.
 Identity is the architecture.
 Every service, every application, every data store, every endpoint is ultimately governed by an identity decision.
 The question is not whether identity matters — it is whether you have designed it with the care and intentionality that its centrality deserves.

-In the next article, I will go deep on Conditional Access architecture — building a policy framework from scratch, the tiered policy model, What If analysis, and the governance process for managing policy change at enterprise scale.
+In the next article: Conditional Access Architecture — building a policy framework from scratch, the tiered policy model, What If analysis, and the governance process for managing policy change at enterprise scale.

 📌 Coming Next

-Microsoft Entra Identity Architecture Zero Trust Well-Architected Framework TOGAF Cloud Adoption Framework Conditional Access PIM Identity Governance M365 Hybrid Identity Microsoft MVP
+Microsoft Entra Identity Architecture Zero Trust Well-Architected Framework TOGAF Conditional Access PIM Hybrid Identity

 VM